SalvatoreC/GCD_Course_Project/README.md

 Step 0 - Common data are read and descriptive column names are assigned.

 Step 1 - Training data are read and descriptive column names are assigned.
+Note: only mean and standard deviation measurements are extracted.

 Step 2 - Testing data are read and descriptive column names are assigned.
+Note: only mean and standard deviation measurements are extracted.

 Step 3 - Train and Test datasets are merged to create one dataset.

 Step 4 - An independent tidy data set is created with the average of each variable for each activity and each subject.

+Results:
+- a merged dataset is created and written to the working directory: trainAndTestDS.txt;
+- a second, independent tidy data set with the average of each variable for each activity and each subject is created and written to the working directory: averageActAndSubj.txt.

+See CodeBook.txt for detailed variable descriptions.